Armalite/lets-try-materialize/README.md

 | `make mz-drop-source source=<source name>` | Drop a Materialize source |
 | `make mz-drop-source-cascade sourc=<source name>` | Drop a Materialized source **and** any dependent views  |

+## Explore the models in metabase
+Requires: Metabase has been started and a connection to the postgres database has been added via the UI
+ - You will be able to see the stream processed models under the `public` schema
+ - Under this schema you will see the aggregated (i.e. stream processed) `mzview_market_orders_avg` dataset
+ - This materialize view is constantly updating with millisecond latency

-# Connect to Materialize console with psql cli
+## Connect to Materialize console with psql cli
 Requires: Materialize has been started in another shell (see above section)
  - You can connect directly to the Materialize console to run commands with `make materialize-connect`
  - Once connected, you can run any materialize command such as `SHOW SOURCES;` to view these